 TSO: computer, speakers;

-CDs with records of Bashkir folk music, songs, dances;
+Discs with recordings of Bashkir folk music, songs, dances;

 Costumes for competitive performances;

-Elements of the Bashkir folk costume for games, dances;
+Elements of Bashkir folk costume for games and dances;

 Attributes for folk games, round dances, dances;